Orlando, Florida with Eola Lake in the foreground and the city buildings reflecting in the background at sunset.

 This road trip from Dallas to Orlando can be made at any time of the year.
 As you will be traveling in the southernmost part of the US, the weather will not go to extremes, even in winter.

-Spring and fall have the greatest weather with moderate temperature – neither hot nor cold, making outdoor activities more enjoyable.
+Spring and fall have the greatest weather with moderate temperatures – neither hot nor cold, making outdoor activities more enjoyable.
 Traveling in the springtime also avoids hurricane season, which runs from June through November.

 In winter, the weather may be a bit colder, but the roads are still safe.
 Just remember to check the local weather and traffic advisories to ensure that there are no road closures along the way.